(Beet Juice with Apple, Carrot, Greens, Ginger and Lemon)

 Prep time: 5 minutes.
 Cook/juice time: 5 minutes.

 In the summer of 2010, the Berrics posted a series of videos called “Writing Paper.”
-In each of the videos Rob Dyrdek would approach one of skateboarding’s finest and discuss the format of a revolutionary contest circuit he had engineered.
+In each of the videos Rob Dyrdek approached one of skateboarding’s finest and discuss the format of a revolutionary contest circuit he had engineered.
 Pros like PJ Ladd, Eric Koston and Greg Lutzka would sit down with Dyrdek to discuss—with both ambition and trepidation—the logistics of a new contest circuit involving a combination of individual runs, allotted attempts and, most importantly, an indoor plaza-style course.

 Ingenuity in skateboarding comes and goes (sometimes seemingly without justification), but when an idea sticks and gains millions of followers, it’s not by accident.
 In my Battle at the Berries post, I lamented the fact that most contest circuits, entertaining though they may be, are by nature poorly calibrated to appreciate the intricacies of skateboarding.
 My point was not that contests are inherently good or bad, but rather that any attendant scoring system is inevitably subject to wide disagreement.
 All that said, if we accept that no scoring system can be perfectly calibrated, Street League is undoubtedly the high-water mark.